Ash Wednesday is approaching.

 Which means they would get something out of it.

 Are you squeamish—for your kids—about the part with the ashes?
 (You know, the part of the Ash Wednesday service where the pastor using ashes, marks a cross on your forehead.)
 Okay, I’ll admit that back in the day, I was.

 Time Out.
 Talk about…

-Even if you don’t plan to attend the service, this is still important to share.
-And don’t feel bad if it doesn’t happen until Thursday or even Saturday next week!
-(Or whenever!)
+Even if you don’t plan to attend the Ash Wednesday service, this is still important material to look over and share.
+(And don’t feel bad if a family discussion doesn’t happen until Thursday or even Saturday next week!
+Or whenever!)

 - What is Ash Wednesday?
 It is the first day of Lent.

 - What is Lent?
 Lent is the 40 days before Easter.
 (For the fact-checker, Sundays are not counted.)
 It marks the time period when we “prepare” ourselves for Easter.
-This preparation can be a deeply personal event.
-(Though it is okay to share your thoughts with others if you feel like doing so.)
+This preparation can be a deeply personal event, or it is okay to share your thoughts with others if you feel like doing so.